Metal Studs & Ceilings(43 Products)

 MF9 Metal Furring Clips (200/Box)

-The Many Benefits of Using Metal Over Timber
+Benefits of Using Metal Studs Over Timber Studs

 Metal Studs have long been a popular cost-effective, economical solution for plasterboard partition walls (although they are suitable for use in a wide range of applications).
 The advantages of metal stud and track systems over timber are numerous.
-Here are just a few examples to give you an idea:
+Here are just a few examples to give you an idea of their many benefits:

 - Strength - Metal is not as prone to warping or decaying as timber, nor is it susceptible to mould growth.
 While metal does rust, protecting the metal stud wall with a vapour barrier will ensure greater longevity.